joowani/dtags/README.md

 # Directory paths can be specified along with tags
 ~$ run @backend ~/scripts ~/redis ls -la

-# The commands can be executed in parallel as long as it doesn't wait for input!
+# The command can be executed in parallel as long as it doesn't wait for input
 ~$ run -p @backend 'sleep 5 && echo done'
 ~$ run -p @project git pull
 ~$ run -p @vms vagrant up